cparcerisas/baleen_whale_benchmark/README.md

   * A confusion matrix plot for each fold and noise percentage (if more than one)
   * A plot of the training loss and training accuracy evolution during training, per fold
 * Results
-  * A csv with total_confusion_matrix.csv with all the confusion matrixes of all the folds and noise percentages
+  * A csv with total_confusion_matrix.csv with all the confusion matrices of all the folds and noise percentages